IRB Application Information

 Prior to IRB submission:

-Please make sure you have obtained Research Oversight Board (ROB) review (for DHS projects) or OHAE RATE review (for DPH projects) prior to submitting your application.
-These external processes must be completed prior to submitting an application for IRB review.
-Please allow at least two weeks to obtain ROB/RATE review (timeframe may vary, dependent on volume of submissions).
-Some projects may need to undergo both ROB and RATE review; in these cases, the two processes can happen concurrently.
-Instructions on how to comply with ROB/RATE review requirements are located in the application checklist (above) and also in the sections below.
+Projects involving DHS (including patients, staff, facilities, data, and funding) must obtain approval by the DHS Research Oversight Board (ROB).
+ROB review must be completed prior to submitting an application for IRB review.
+Please allow at least two weeks to obtain ROB review.
+Instructions on how to comply with the ROB review requirement are located in the application checklist (above) and also in the section below.

 From the time a complete application is received by the IRB: